RajMahadev/keda-demo/README.md

 #### Prerequisites

 * Have the prometheus-operator installed and configured to look for `ServiceMonitor`s in the `keda-demo` namespace.
-You can use the community helm chart
+You can use the [community helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to install it
 * Optional, have [Ambassador's Telepresence v2](https://www.getambassador.io/docs/telepresence/latest/install/) installed

 #### Steps